WebexSamples/webex-card-school/doc/overview.md

   }
 ```

 Most cards provide only basic navigation and feedback options, and share [common code](../shared-lesson-content/common-actions.json) to handle these requests.
 Certain cards may have custom logic that is also loaded.
-The order of the lessons and information about custom button handler logic is specified in [lesson-order.json](../lesson-content/lesson-order.json), which helps drive the lesson generation process described in more details in [Creating your own lessons](.doc/lessons.md).
+The order of the lessons and information about custom button handler logic is specified in [lesson-order.json](../lesson-content/lesson-order.json).
+The lesson creation and generation process is described in more detail in [Creating your own lessons](.doc/lessons.md).

+After initialization, most of our app logic is driven from events.
 Our [server](./server.js) implements a `framework.on('spawn',..)` handler which is called whenever the framework discovers our bot in a Webex Teams space.
 At startup the framework typically finds all the existing spaces that the bot is already a member of.
 When running, if our bot is added to a new space, this handler is also called.
 Our application differentiates between these two use cases, by checking if an actorId parameter was passed to our handler.
-When present, this will be the personId of the user who added our bot to a space.
-When our bot is added to a new space we show the help message.
+When present, this will be the personId of the user who added our bot to a new space.
+When our bot is first added to a space, we show the help message.
 We don't send any messages when actorId is not set so as to avoid spamming users when our server is restarted.

 ```javascript
 framework.on('spawn', async (bot, id, addedById) => {